What Are Discrimination & Harassment?

 There are federal and state laws in place that prohibit employers in California from discriminating against employees based on their membership in a protected class, or because of a specific protected characteristic.
 In California, the following personal characteristics are protected by law:

 - National origin

 - Genetic information

 - Military and veteran status

-Although the broadest and most important anti-discrimination law for employees in California is the Fair Employment and Housing Act (FEHA), there are other laws that offer protections against workplace discrimination and harassment in the state, including those that prohibit immigration-based discrimination, language discrimination, political discrimination or discrimination against victims of crimes.
+Although the broadest and most important anti-discrimination law for employees in California is the Fair Employment and Housing Act (FEHA), there are other laws that offer protection against workplace retaliation, discrimination, and harassment in California, including those that prohibit immigration-based discrimination, language discrimination, political discrimination or discrimination against victims of crimes.

 Discrimination and Harassment in the Workplace

 Under California employment law, it is unlawful for an employer to discriminate against employees or target employees for wrongful termination because of their membership in a protected class.
 California employers are also prohibited from creating a work environment in which being a member of a protected class automatically excludes certain employees or puts them at a disadvantage.
 Similarly, employers cannot harass an employee on the basis of a protected characteristic, nor can they create or maintain a hostile work environment that leaves a protected member with no choice but to quit.

 There are two main types of California workplace discrimination: disparate impact discrimination, occurring when an employer creates a work policy that applies to all employees, but which has a more negative impact on members of a protected class, and disparate treatment discrimination, occurring when an employer specifically singles out an employee on the basis of his or her protected characteristic.
 Some common examples of unlawful workplace discrimination include:

 - Firing, refusing to hire, demoting or refusing to promote workers on the basis of a protected characteristic